 I was teaching a course that term — power electronics.
 I remember many mornings standing before my students as they chatted with each other in the minutes before the start of lecture.
 I would have my face down, pretending to read my course notes as I fought back tears.
 Take a deep breath.
 “OK class, let’s get started…”

 I started to break under the constant pressure and stress.
-The first and only genuine panic attacks I’ve had started coming.
+The first and only genuine panic attacks I’ve had in my life started coming.
 I remember one morning when she was a few weeks in on the switch from Keppra to Depakote.
 As we made the switch, her seizures dropped dramatically.
 She even had a few seizure free days.
 But then they started back.
 A little bit more each day.
 This was the most devastating time for me.
 There was no sugar-coating it: it was very bad news to have the myoclonics marching back through the new drug.
 This particular morning I was getting ready to leave and happened to glance over at her as she played near the couch, just in time to see a myoclonic.
 I felt the rush of hormones; the involuntary chemical cascade that tightened my chest and made me feel nauseous.
 I remember pacing back in forth in one spot and clenching and unclenching my hand.
 I felt like I was going to pass out.
 I felt uncomfortable in my skin.

 I started to find it hard to be around Nora.
 Of course I loved her as much as always, but I just couldn’t handle the seizures.
 I would eat dinner standing in the kitchen instead of sitting with Christy, Anders, and Nora at the dinner table, as the dinner table seemed to be a prime time for seizures.
 Christy started to feel the stress of my stress too.
 So I started to branch out.
 I got much help from my other family friends, and I also started going to see a professional counselor to help me with anxiety management.
 Another excellent resource that really helped me was Michael Koskie’s book “Diet for Seizures,” which discusses his family’s use of the Modified Atkins Diet for their daughter.
 He has a section in the book on the emotional impacts to the parents that was very helpful.